Deejuh719/ThatOnePhotogK/README.md

 1. Added :hover effects to images on project page since JS didn't want to do the thing (and VS is working on my computer)
 2. Re-redid the README because why not, feels right

+ 11-3-2023
+ 1. Removed code that was bugging pages
+ 2. Enabled dark-mode to follow page switch/user preference